Like every metric that depends on user reported data, Net Promoter Score© gets more accurate as the size of your audience grows.

 If you’re not getting enough responses when you send out an NPS© survey, there’s a real risk of your data not offering a full picture of your business’s health and ability to retain customers.

 The average survey response rate is just over three percent — a slightly higher amount than the benchmark click-through rates for marketing emails.
-Net Promoter Score surveys score over the norm, with an response rate of 40 to 60% for an effective survey.
+Net Promoter Score surveys score over the norm, with a response rate of 20 to 40% for an effective survey.

 This still means that even if your campaign performs at the average level, you’ll still miss out on feedback from more than half of your customers.

 Luckily, it’s surprisingly easy to improve your Net Promoter Score survey response rate and get more responses (and more meaningful feedback) from every email you send.

 Below, we’ve shared seven tactics that you can implement to improve your Net Promoter Score survey response rate, earn more detailed and helpful feedback from your customers and collect the data you need to make meaningful, effective changes to your business.

 The average email open rate is 25 percent.
 This means that if your Net Promoter Score email is average, you can expect just a quarter of your target audience to open and read it, with an even smaller amount of recipients bothering to respond.

 The key to achieving a higher open rate — and as a result, a higher response rate — is to test a variety of subject lines.

 By experimenting with personal subject lines (“Do you have a spare 30 seconds?
 Please help us improve your experience” versus “Complete our survey!”) you’ll stand out from the hundreds of generic emails that most people receive on a daily basis.